GES

 SEZ Controversies & Land Acquisition Issues

-SEZs in India have faced significant opposition on several grounds: (1) Land Acquisition: The most politically charged issue.
-Large multi-product SEZs required thousands of hectares — often acquired from farmers at below-market prices using state eminent domain powers.
-Nandigram (West Bengal, 2007): Tata Group's proposed chemical SEZ on 14,000 acres led to violent protests — 14 killed in police firing.
-The incident contributed to the Left Front government's defeat in 2011.
+SEZs faced significant opposition on multiple fronts.
+(1) Land Acquisition: Large multi-product SEZs required thousands of hectares, often acquired from farmers at below-market prices using eminent domain.
+Nandigram (West Bengal, 2007): Tata's proposed chemical SEZ on 14,000 acres triggered violent protests — 14 killed in police firing.
+The incident contributed to the Left Front's 2011 defeat.
 Project cancelled; Tata moved to Gujarat.
-Singur (West Bengal, 2006): Though not an SEZ, Tata Nano factory faced similar land acquisition protests.
-Raigad (Maharashtra): Reliance SEZ proposal for 25,000 acres faced massive farmer opposition — project scaled down.
-After these controversies, minimum area requirements were substantially reduced, and the SEZ Act was amended to require landowner consent.
-The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (LARR) Act 2013 further tightened land acquisition norms, making large SEZ creation more difficult.
-(2) Revenue Loss: Government's estimated annual revenue foregone from SEZ tax exemptions was Rs 25,000-30,000 crore at peak.
-CAG reports questioned whether the employment generated justified the tax expenditure.
-After 2017, some early SEZ units' income tax benefits expired under sunset clause.
-(3) Enclave Effect: SEZs create isolated industrial enclaves with limited backward linkages to the local economy.
-Employment quality questioned — significant proportion of jobs are temporary, contractual, or outsourced.
-Local communities bear costs (land loss, environmental impact) but receive limited benefits.
-(4) WTO Incompatibility: India's per capita GNI crossed $1,000 (threshold under WTO's Agreement on Subsidies and Countervailing Measures), making India ineligible for export subsidies.
-SEZ export-contingent tax benefits are classified as export subsidies — several WTO members (including US and EU) have raised concerns.
-This is a key driver behind the proposed DESH Bill.
-(5) Environmental Concerns: Some SEZs located in ecologically sensitive areas.
-Relaxation of environmental clearance norms within SEZs raised concerns about regulatory dilution.
+Singur (2006, not an SEZ): Tata Nano factory faced similar opposition.
+Raigad (Maharashtra): Reliance's 25,000-acre SEZ proposal faced massive farmer opposition and was scaled down.
+After these controversies, minimum area requirements shrank substantially.
+LARR Act 2013 further tightened acquisition norms, making large SEZ creation difficult.
+(2) Revenue Loss: Annual tax foregone from SEZ exemptions peaked at Rs 25,000-30,000 crore.
+CAG questioned whether employment generated justified the expenditure.
+Post-2017, some early units' income tax benefits expired under the sunset clause.
+(3) Enclave Effect: SEZs create isolated enclaves with limited backward linkages.
+Employment quality is questioned — significant proportions of jobs are temporary or contractual.
+Local communities bear costs (land loss, environmental impact) with limited benefits.
+(4) WTO Incompatibility: India's per capita GNI crossed the $1,000 threshold under the WTO Subsidies Agreement, making export-contingent tax benefits potentially WTO-incompatible.
+Several members (US, EU) have raised concerns — this drives the proposed DESH Bill.
+(5) Environmental Concerns: Some SEZs are located in ecologically sensitive areas, with relaxed clearance norms raising regulatory dilution concerns.

 DESH Bill & Future of SEZs

-Development of Enterprise and Service Hubs (DESH) Bill: Proposed in Budget 2022-23 by Finance Minister to replace the SEZ Act 2005.
-Key proposed changes: (1) Replace SEZs with "Development Hubs" — open for both export and domestic consumption (removing the mandatory export orientation).
-This is the most fundamental change — it shifts from export-only to dual-use zones.
-(2) Allow DTA (domestic) sales without paying customs duty — addressing the main operational criticism of current SEZs.
-(3) Flexible area requirements — enabling smaller, more focused hubs.
-(4) WTO compatibility — restructuring incentives from export-contingent subsidies (WTO-incompatible) to location-based, employment-linked, or investment-linked incentives (WTO-compliant).
-(5) Integration with PM GatiShakti — hub locations aligned with multi-modal connectivity planning.
-(6) Technology focus — green manufacturing, circular economy, and advanced technology hubs emphasised.
-(7) Grievance redressal mechanism and time-bound clearances.
-Status (2025): The DESH Bill has not yet been tabled in Parliament.
-The government continues to operate under the existing SEZ Act while making administrative modifications.
-Key reason for delay: Political sensitivity around SEZ land issues, ongoing WTO negotiations on subsidy rules, and need to coordinate with state governments (land is a state subject).
-Meanwhile, GIFT City IFSC demonstrates the future model for Development Hubs: GIFT City operates under IFSCA (International Financial Services Centres Authority, established under IFSCA Act 2019, operational from October 2020).
-IFSCA is a unified regulator — replaces functions of SEBI, RBI, IRDAI, and PFRDA within the IFSC.
-GIFT City offers: 10-year tax holiday for units, no GST on financial services within IFSC, no stamp duty, zero STT/CTT, FATF-compliant AML framework, aircraft and ship leasing permitted.
+The DESH Bill (Development of Enterprise and Service Hubs), proposed in Budget 2022-23, would replace the SEZ Act 2005.
+Key changes: (1) Replace SEZs with "Development Hubs" open for both export and domestic consumption — the most fundamental shift, removing mandatory export orientation.
+(2) Allow DTA sales without customs duty.
+(3) Flexible area requirements for smaller, focused hubs.
+(4) WTO compatibility — restructure incentives from export-contingent subsidies (WTO-incompatible) to location-based, employment-linked, or investment-linked incentives (WTO-compliant).
+(5) Integration with PM GatiShakti for multi-modal connectivity.
+(6) Technology focus — green manufacturing, circular economy, and advanced technology hubs.
+(7) Grievance redressal and time-bound clearances.
+Status (2025): The Bill has not been tabled in Parliament.
+The Government continues operating under the existing SEZ Act.
+Delay stems from political sensitivity around land issues, ongoing WTO subsidy negotiations, and coordination needs with state governments (land is a state subject).
+GIFT City IFSC demonstrates the future model: regulated by IFSCA (unified regulator replacing SEBI, RBI, IRDAI, and PFRDA functions within the IFSC).
+GIFT City offers 10-year tax holiday, no GST on financial services, no stamp duty, zero STT/CTT, and FATF-compliant AML framework.
+Aircraft and ship leasing permitted.
 200+ entities operational including global banks (HSBC, JP Morgan, Deutsche Bank), insurance companies (Lloyd's, Swiss Re), and fintech firms.
+Bullion trading exchange launched.
 GIFT City is India's answer to Singapore, Dubai, and Hong Kong financial centres.
-Bullion trading exchange launched — gold can be imported through GIFT City at reduced duties.

 National Industrial Corridor Development Programme

-The National Industrial Corridor Development Programme (NICDP) aims to develop world-class industrial cities along dedicated freight corridors and expressways to promote manufacturing and reduce regional disparities.
-Administered by DPIIT (Department for Promotion of Industry and Internal Trade).
-NICDC (National Industrial Corridor Development Corporation): Special Purpose Vehicle under DPIIT managing corridor implementation — land acquisition, master planning, trunk infrastructure development.
-11 industrial corridors with 32 nodes identified: (1) Delhi-Mumbai Industrial Corridor (DMIC): Flagship and most advanced corridor.
-1,504 km along Western Dedicated Freight Corridor.
-Japan international cooperation — JICA committed approximately $9 billion in funding and technical assistance.
-8 industrial cities planned: Dholera SIR (Gujarat, 920 sq km — India's largest planned industrial city, 6 lakh sqm operational), Shendra-Bidkin (Maharashtra, part of Aurangabad Industrial City, AURIC — India's first operational industrial city under NICDP), Greater Noida (UP), Vikram Udyogpuri (MP), Integrated Industrial Township Khushkhera-Bhiwadi-Neemrana (Rajasthan), Jodhpur-Pali-Marwar (Rajasthan), Pithampur-Dhar-Mhow (MP), Ahmedabad-Dholera (Gujarat).
-(2) Chennai-Bangalore Industrial Corridor (CBIC): 3 nodes — Krishnapatnam (AP), Tumkur (Karnataka), Ponneri (TN).
-Japanese assistance (JICA).
-(3) Amritsar-Kolkata Industrial Corridor (AKIC): Along Eastern Dedicated Freight Corridor.
-7 nodes including Rajpura-Patiala (Punjab), Ludhiana, Barhi (Bihar), Gamhariya (Jharkhand).
-(4) Bangalore-Mumbai Economic Corridor (BMEC): 4 nodes along proposed expressway.
-(5) Vizag-Chennai Industrial Corridor (VCIC): Part of East Coast Economic Corridor.
-ADB funded.
+NICDP aims to develop world-class industrial cities along dedicated freight corridors and expressways.
+Administered by DPIIT.
+NICDC (National Industrial Corridor Development Corporation) manages implementation — land acquisition, master planning, trunk infrastructure.
+11 corridors with 32 nodes identified: (1) DMIC: Flagship corridor, 1,504 km along Western DFC.
+JICA committed approximately $9 billion.
+8 industrial cities planned: Dholera SIR (Gujarat, 920 sq km — India's largest planned industrial city), Shendra-Bidkin (AURIC, Maharashtra — India's first operational NICDP city), Greater Noida, Vikram Udyogpuri (MP), Khushkhera-Bhiwadi-Neemrana (Rajasthan), Jodhpur-Pali-Marwar, Pithampur-Dhar-Mhow, Ahmedabad-Dholera.
+(2) CBIC: 3 nodes — Krishnapatnam (AP), Tumkur (Karnataka), Ponneri (TN).
+JICA-assisted.
+(3) AKIC: Along Eastern DFC.
+7 nodes including Rajpura-Patiala, Ludhiana, Barhi (Bihar), Gamhariya (Jharkhand).
+(4) BMEC: 4 nodes along proposed expressway.
+(5) VCIC: Part of East Coast Economic Corridor.
+ADB-funded.
 4 nodes: Visakhapatnam, Kakinada, Gannavaram, Yerpedu-Srikalahasti.
-(6) Hyderabad-Nagpur Industrial Corridor (HNIC).
-(7) Hyderabad-Bangalore Industrial Corridor (HBIC).
-(8) Delhi-Nagpur Industrial Corridor (DNIC).
+(6) HNIC.
+(7) HBIC.
+(8) DNIC.
 (9) Odisha Economic Corridor.
-(10) Extension of CBIC to Kochi.
+(10) CBIC extension to Kochi.
 (11) Coimbatore-Madurai-Tuticorin Corridor.
-Investment: Rs 1.52 lakh crore sanctioned for corridor projects through 2024.
-Land acquired for multiple nodes, master plans prepared, trunk infrastructure (roads, power, water, sewage) being developed.
+Total sanctioned investment: Rs 1.52 lakh crore through 2024.
+Land acquisition for multiple nodes is complete, master plans prepared, and trunk infrastructure (roads, power, water, sewage) under development.

 Dedicated Freight Corridors — Backbone of Industrial Strategy

-Dedicated Freight Corridors (DFCs) are the critical logistics infrastructure enabling India's industrial corridor strategy and manufacturing competitiveness: Western DFC (WDFC): 1,504 km from Dadri (Greater Noida, UP) to Jawaharlal Nehru Port Trust (Navi Mumbai, Maharashtra).
+DFCs provide the critical logistics infrastructure for India's industrial corridor strategy.
+Western DFC (WDFC): 1,504 km from Dadri (Greater Noida) to JNPT (Navi Mumbai).
 Route: UP → Haryana → Rajasthan → Gujarat → Maharashtra.
-Funded primarily by JICA (approximately $9 billion).
-Partially operational from 2020 — full commissioning expected 2025-26.
-Technical features: Double-stack container trains (India's first — containers stacked two-high, reducing cost per container by 30-40%).
-25-tonne axle load (vs 22.9 tonnes on Indian Railways' conventional lines — allows heavier trains).
-100 km/h freight speed (vs 25-40 km/h average on conventional lines).
-Auto-signalling with centralised traffic control.
-Impact: Delhi-Mumbai freight transit from 3 days to approximately 14-16 hours (for some commodities).
+JICA funding approximately $9 billion.
+Partially operational from 2020, full commissioning expected 2025-26.
+Technical features: double-stack container trains (India's first — 30-40% cost reduction per container), 25-tonne axle load (vs 22.9 on conventional lines), 100 km/h freight speed (vs 25-40 km/h average on conventional lines), auto-signalling with centralised traffic control.
+Impact: Delhi-Mumbai freight transit drops from 3 days to approximately 14-16 hours for some commodities.
 Eastern DFC (EDFC): 1,337 km from Ludhiana (Punjab) to Dankuni (West Bengal).
 Route: Punjab → Haryana → UP → Bihar → Jharkhand → West Bengal.
-Funded by World Bank (approximately $5.6 billion).
-Sections operational from 2020 — full commissioning expected 2025-26.
+World Bank funding approximately $5.6 billion.
 Carries predominantly coal, food grain, cement, fertiliser, and steel.
-25-tonne axle load, advanced signalling.
-Combined DFC Impact: DFCs free up capacity on Indian Railways' existing lines — currently freight trains wait for 6-8 hours at junctions for passenger trains to pass.
-With dedicated freight lines, average freight speed increases dramatically, reducing logistics costs.
-India's freight modal split: Currently approximately 65% by road, 27% by rail, 5% by coastal shipping, 3% by inland waterways.
-Target: 45% by rail by 2030 through DFCs and capacity augmentation.
-Proposed additional DFCs: East-West Corridor (Kolkata-Mumbai), North-South (Delhi-Chennai), East Coast Corridor, Southern Corridor.
-These are in planning stages and will require massive investment estimated at Rs 3-5 lakh crore.
+Full commissioning expected 2025-26.
+Combined impact: DFCs free capacity on existing lines where freight trains currently wait 6-8 hours for passenger trains.
+India's freight modal split: currently approximately 65% road, 27% rail, 5% coastal shipping, 3% inland waterways.
+Target: 45% rail by 2030.
+Proposed additional DFCs: East-West (Kolkata-Mumbai), North-South (Delhi-Chennai), East Coast, and Southern corridors.
+These require estimated Rs 3-5 lakh crore investment.

 PM GatiShakti & National Logistics Policy

-PM GatiShakti National Master Plan (NMP): Launched October 13, 2021.
-Purpose: GIS-based digital planning platform integrating the plans and data of 16 ministries and departments for seamless multi-modal connectivity.
-All infrastructure projects (roads, railways, ports, airports, waterways, telecom, power) are mapped on a single digital platform.
-Before GatiShakti: Infrastructure planning was siloed — a highway would be built without coordinating with the railway line, port, or industrial zone it was supposed to connect.
-Result: First/last mile connectivity gaps, stranded assets, cost overruns.
-GatiShakti fixes this by: (a) Providing a unified spatial planning tool — all ministries can see each other's planned and existing infrastructure on one map. (b) Identifying gaps in connectivity — first/last mile connectivity for industrial zones, SEZs, and ports. (c) Reducing project timelines — approvals aligned across ministries through Network Planning Group (NPG) under Logistics Division. (d) Integrating economic zones with transport corridors — industrial corridor nodes aligned with DFC stations, expressway interchanges, and ports.
-Seven engines of GatiShakti: Railways, Roads, Ports, Waterways, Airports, Mass Transport, Logistics Infrastructure.
-Data layers include: existing and planned railway lines, national highways, state highways, ports, airports, SEZs, industrial clusters, agricultural zones, power plants, telecom infrastructure.
-National Logistics Policy (September 2022): Announced to complement GatiShakti.
-Vision: Reduce logistics cost from 14-16% of GDP (India) to 8% (comparable to developed countries).
-Key initiatives: (a) Unified Logistics Interface Platform (ULIP): Single digital portal integrating all logistics regulatory systems — e-way bills, freight-booking, tracking, customs, port clearances.
-34 systems of 7 ministries integrated. (b) Ease of Logistics Services (ELOS): Digital documentation, paperless clearances, standardised procedures. (c) Multi-Modal Logistics Parks (MMLPs): 35 planned across India at key freight nodes — provide warehousing, container transfer, value-added services. (d) Logistics Performance Index: India improved from 44th (2014) to 38th (2023) on World Bank's Logistics Performance Index.
-Target: Top 25 by 2030.
-Logistics cost reduction is critical for manufacturing competitiveness — every 1% reduction in logistics cost as % of GDP translates to approximately $30 billion savings for the economy.
+PM GatiShakti NMP (launched October 13, 2021) is a GIS-based digital planning platform integrating plans of 16 ministries for seamless multi-modal connectivity.
+Before GatiShakti, infrastructure planning was siloed — a highway built without coordinating with the railway, port, or industrial zone it was supposed to connect, creating first/last mile gaps, stranded assets, and cost overruns.
+GatiShakti fixes this by: (a) providing a unified spatial planning tool where all ministries see each other's infrastructure; (b) identifying connectivity gaps; (c) reducing project timelines through aligned approvals via the Network Planning Group; (d) integrating economic zones with transport corridors.
+Seven engines: Railways, Roads, Ports, Waterways, Airports, Mass Transport, Logistics Infrastructure.
+Data layers cover existing and planned railway lines, highways, ports, airports, SEZs, industrial clusters, agricultural zones, power plants, and telecom infrastructure.
+National Logistics Policy (September 2022) complements GatiShakti.
+Vision: reduce logistics cost from 14-16% of GDP to 8%.
+Key initiatives: (a) ULIP (Unified Logistics Interface Platform) integrates 34 systems of 7 ministries. (b) ELOS (Ease of Logistics Services) provides digital documentation and paperless clearances. (c) 35 Multi-Modal Logistics Parks (MMLPs) planned at key freight nodes for warehousing, container transfer, and value-added services. (d) India improved from 44th (2014) to 38th (2023) on the World Bank Logistics Performance Index, targeting top 25 by 2030.
+Every 1% logistics cost reduction translates to approximately $30 billion in savings.

 Make in India, PLI & Comprehensive Manufacturing Strategy